by Martin Maenza, partially adapted and expanded from Crisis on Infinite Earths #8-9 by Marv Wolfman and George Pérez

 In a moment, the place the villain once stood now held nothing more than a smoldering pile of ash.
 Those immediately around the spot reared back in shock, and a hush moved across the room as they and the other villains turned back to Brainiac.
 The computer continued to sit, no emotion showing on his steel face plate, but it was obvious he was challenging anyone else to question his decisions.

 After a long pause, Lex Luthor smiled and said, “Good!”
 He turned to address the assembled ranks.
-“OK, boys and girls… Here’s the plan!”
+“Okay, boys and girls… Here’s the plan!”
 And Lex Luthor of Earth-One began to explain the details of their upcoming conquest.